-My official title is The Reverend Robyn King.
+I’m Robyn.
 I have a BA in History from the University of Montana and a Master of Divinity from The General Theological Seminary of The Episcopal Church.
-I served as the rector of a cluster of three small Churches in Montana and interim Camp Director for the Diocese of Montana before becoming rector of St Peter’s Anglican Church in the Diocese of Edmonton.